fjwright/Run-REDUCE/README.md

 * Validate generic root directories in REDUCEConfigDialog.
 Rebuild the Run REDUCE submenus on saving REDUCEConfigDialog.
 Improve error messages.

+### Version 1.2

+* Update the build environment to Java 11 and JavaFX 11, which are now also required to run Run-REDUCE-FX.
+* Provide batch files to run Run-REDUCE-FX more easily.
+* Re-instate display of PDF files via the Help menu on non-Windows platforms.
+* Fix truncated text in the About dialogue.

 ### Updates since last release